How predatory scientific conferences prey on researchers: A case study

 A few days later, he received an email from the conference organizers informing him that the conference had been called off due to unavoidable circumstances.
 The researcher repeatedly requested a refund of the registration fee, but he received no response.
 The researcher then approached Editage Insights for help.

 Action: On looking up the conference website, the first thing we noticed was that the scope of the conference seemed too broad: it covered a lot of diverse disciplines.
-While the name of the conference included the word “interdisciplinary” in it, covering disciplines as diverse as oncology and data science seemed rather strange.
+While the name of the conference included the word “interdisciplinary,” covering disciplines that are incredibly diverse seemed rather strange.

 We also found that the members of the organizing committee included some reputed scholars from different fields.
 Incidentally, one of them, a senior editor of a reputed journal, had a previous association with Editage Insights, so we decided to write to him to seek help.
 However, the editor replied that he had no knowledge about this conference and was definitely not a member of the organizing committee.
 This confirmed our suspicions that the conference was a predatory one.